top of page

 2. Polycentric Political Regimes as Infrastructures of Human Flourishing

-I am developing a "bottom-up," federated model of governance and civil order, consistent with a wider social distribution of governmental functions than distributions permitted by standard statist accounts.
-This entails a radical reappraisal of the notion of the sovereign State, as well as associated concepts such as political community, citizenship, popular sovereignty, political representation, democracy, patriotism, and common good.
+I am developing a "bottom-up," federated model of governance and civil order, consistent with a wider social distribution of governmental functions than distributions permitted by standard statist accounts that get their bearing from the modern social contract tradition.
+This bottom-up approach entails a radical reappraisal of the notion of the sovereign State, as well as associated concepts such as political community, citizenship, popular sovereignty, political representation, democracy, patriotism, and common good.

 • "An Ethical Case for Bottom-Up, Polycentric Governance in a Complex Society."
 In Polycentric Governance and the Good Society, co-edited by D. Thunder and P. Paniagua.
 Forthcoming with Lexington Books.